You are here

 |Late fee for applications received by MLA 6 weeks or less from the presentation date.||$ 45.00|

-- Fee (if applicable) - make checks payable to Medical Library Association
+- Fee (if applicable) - (to be completed online.
+Checks also accepted and payable to Medical Library Association)

 - Evaluation form (optional)